Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-13.md

 ---
 name: Issue 13
-about: The population of people, people living in cities, and people not living in cities in each continent.
+about: The population of people living in cities, and people not living in cities in each continent.
 title: ''
-labels: ''
+labels: Issue Solved
 assignees: ''

 ---

-# USE CASE 13: The population of people, people living in cities, and people not living in cities in each continent.
+# USE CASE 13: The population of people living in cities, and people not living in cities in each continent.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an *HR advisor* I want to produce a report of the population of people, people living in cities, and people not living in cities in each continent.
+As an *HR advisor* I want to produce a report of the population of people living in cities, and people not living in cities in each continent.
 ### Scope

 Company.